psychemedia/winter-tales/src/gawain_notes.md

 "Ooh, Gawain", said the Lord.
 "A fancy thing....
 But how ever did you come by it?"

 And Gawain, little sheepishly, denied him an answer.
-"I, my Lord, that was *not* part of our agreement."
+"My Lord, that was *not* part of our agreement."

 "Surely not, surely not, you dark horse you..." said the Lord.
 And then they lounged by the fire, and feasted, and agreed to the same game again, on the morrow, each of their takings to be traded at the end of the day.